SteveGetachew/Udacity-Project-Bertelsmann-Challenge/README.md

 * Feel free to use google to get ideas, and also try to understand how different analysis are driven out from this dataset.

 * Contribute atleast one meaningful analysis per person and provide steps to do it.
 (If possible do a pull request, and I'll allow commits to my repository.
 You can also provide your git repository link and I'll add your link in the first .README file.)
+If you are not able to do git, don't worry- we'll get there.
+Focus first on getting to run the .ipynb file.

 * We can put up a medium post with all different visuals that we are coming up with - Initial analysis of titanic dataset and add all our names as contributors.
 That can account for Social media presence for us! :)